misspran/blackjack/README.md

 ### Future plans
 - Add to house logic.
 Have 1 card face down.
 Draw card for house if 16 or less.
 Include bust logic for house.
+- Handle logic if player goes through all the decks, to shuffle cards back in and deal again.
 - Add tests for helper functions
 - Add a modal that show game rules and a see rules button
 - Maybe even add possible splitting logic for cards of the same value.